ataraxiart/ST5188/README.md

     ------------------------------------------------------------------------

+    ### Dependencies

--   R (Version 4.4.1) Dependencies-Libraries used for this portion with their versions are:
+-   R (Version 4.4.1) -Packages used for this portion with their versions are:

     -   terra \|1.8.21\| Provides methods for manipulating spatial data in raster and vector data types